arsenalliu123/MGWUGameTemplate-Spritebuilder/README.md

  - Week2: Sharing your game with your friend to make it popular!
 This week, please add social function that can post your game in your social network
  - Week3: This week, please record your game highest score.
  - Week4: This week please add suitable background music and sound effect.
+ - Week5: This week, Yichen adds three background musics to different levels, creates up to 30 levels and adds some special effect.

 ##Feature List
  - Complicated levels